 For this reason, many cameras have an Aperture Priority setting to help eliminate this problem.
 This allows you to set the aperture and then it automatically adjusts the shutter speed to compensate for the aperture.
 For example, if you set the aperture for a landscape, this narrows it, thus letting in less light.
 The camera would then automatically increase the amount of time the shutter stays open so that your photo isn’t underexposed or too dark.
 Aperture Priority isn’t exact, but this is how it usually works.

-When you switch to portrait mode and focus on a person in front of you with the landscape in the background, the camera will bring your subject into focus, making the person stand out more than the landscape.
+When you switch to portrait mode and focus on a person in front of you with the landscape in the background, the camera brings your subject into focus, making the person stand out more than the landscape.
 And it will speed up the shutter speed so the photo isn’t overexposed by the extra light allowed in with the larger aperture.

-Remember: the smaller the aperture, the greater the F stop number (because it represents a ratio not a whole number) and the greater the depth of field.
+Remember: the smaller the aperture, the greater the F stop number (because it represents a ratio, not a whole number) and the greater the depth of field.

 Understanding photography basics like aperture is not only important for those using manual settings or Aperture Priority, it also helps those using preset modes.
 Here are three preset modes you should better understand: